akshath011/ddelta-demo/README.md

 # ddelta-demo
-This is a demo for Git and GitHub class
+This is a demo for Git and GitHub class..